tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 <compare>
 <james {% include timecode %}>

 But let’s focus on our main pair.
 Reki and Langa.
 Since they’re the whole reason I’m making this video.
 Throughout the series these two are given multiple moments *scientifically designed* to urge on the potential shippers.
-Whether it’s Reki teaching Langa how to skateboard in a really cute montage, or Langa’s now notorious “Reki, my love (of skateboarding)” line. [brief fade in to Langa saying the line.]
+Whether it’s Reki teaching Langa how to skateboard in a really cute montage, or Langa’s now notorious “Reki, my love (of skateboarding)” line. <u>[brief fade in to Langa saying the line.]</u>

 As the series progresses Reki becomes more and more a cheerleader of Langa, ever more enthusiastic, even though Langa is much more reserved and shy.
 Until the final episode when he excitedly jumps into Reki’s arms after winning a race.